 Upon co-administration with these drugs, the blood pressure should be monitored and if necessary, a reduction of the nifedipine dose should be considered (see section 4.5).

-This medicinal product contains sucrose and lactose monohydrate.
-Patients with rare hereditary problems of fructose intolerance, galactose intolerance, total lactase deficiency, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.
+This medicinal product contains lactose monohydrate.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.

 For use in special populations see section 4.2.